-For efficiency outcomes using colposcopies as a measure of harm, switching from cytology only to primary HPV testing at ages 25, 27, and 30 years were found to be efficient, and the harm-tobenefit ratios decreased (i.e., became more attractive) as the switch age extended from age 25 to 30 years.
-When using screening tests as the measure of harm, only two strategies were efficient, both involving switching to primary HPV testing at age 25 years (5- and 3-year intervals).
+For efficiency outcomes using colposcopies as a measure of harm, switching from cytology only to primary HPV testing at ages 25, 27, and 30 were found to be efficient, and the harm-to-benefit ratios decreased (i.e., became more attractive) as the switch age extended from age 25 to 30.
+When using screening tests as the measure of harm, only two strategies were efficient, both involving switching to primary HPV testing at age 25 (5-year and 3-year intervals).